quandaworld/santamazing/README.md

 ## Next Steps

-* Work on a more scalable maze design.
 * Create a maze-solving function to provide players with hints.
 * Optimize the game for mobile devices.
 * Improve the maze-generation algorithm for better scalability.